Shavvey/pixel-dithering/README.md

 ![random_noise example](images/output/example2.jpg)

 Dithering is an older technique to provide detail to a image by intentionally applying some form of "noise."
-There a many different forms of dithering (and they are not even exclusive to images as some older lossy formats of audio recordings use them).
+There are many different forms of dithering (and they are not even exclusive to images - some older lossy formats of audio recordings use them).
 This simple python script will provide some simple dithering algorithms, usually applied to monochromatic images (maybe I will figure out some color pallete techniques later to make the images more interesting)